 The main aim of the two years leading up to IGCSE is to develop greater fluency and complexity in both the spoken and written language.
 Topics introduced in previous years are re-visited in greater depth, and students are expected to express themselves at a level of linguistic complexity and maturity more appropriate to their age.
-New topics are covered, such as role models and town versus country living.
-Previously learned grammar is revised and new tenses such as the perfect, imperfect and future proper are introduced.
-A residential trip to Spain is usually offered either in Year 9 or Year 10, as it runs every two years.
+New topics are covered, such as the environment and social concerns.
+Previously learned grammar is revised and new tenses such as the conditional and pluperfect are introduced.